kabiiQ/FBK/files/commands/doc/Command List.md

 | Option | Type | Description
 | ---    | ---  | ---
 | `value` | Integer | The new value for ps2commands.
 Leave blank to check current value.
-#### -- `/servercfg setup`

-- View all guild settings and configure.

 #### -- `/servercfg config`

+- View all server settings settings and configure.

+#### -- `/servercfg all`

-- View all guild settings and configure.
+- View all server settings settings and configure.

 ### - `/log`:

 - Configurable channel log settings.
-Run '/log setup' to view all.
+Run '/log config' to view all.
 - Wiki: [[Moderation-Logs]]

 #### -- `/log bots`